evarghese563/Oanda-Forex/README.md

 ## This application:
-  - Is able to take the Forex Ticker prices
+  - Is able to read any Forex Ticker
-  - Stores the the last traded price (ltp) for the ticker in a JSON dump file
+  - Stores the the last traded price (ltp) for the ticker and store it in a JSON dump file
   - Visualizes the prices for the the selected ticker for any time frame

 ## Changing Values